Please see the document below for a selection of Frequently Asked Questions relating to the assessments and the assessment days:

-After the registration process has been completed, all candidates will be contacted by their Assessment Centre, and invited to attend a familiarisation day in this school.
+After the registration process has been completed, all candidates will be contacted by their Assessment Centre, and invited to attend a familiarisation day, which gives candidates an opportunity to see where they will be sitting the assessments, and to meet their room invigilators..
 Familiarisation days are organised by the Assessment Centres themselves, and can vary slightly from centre to centre.
-The Familiarisation days give the candidate an opportunity to see where they will be sitting the assessments, and to meet their room invigilators.
-While it is not essential for candidates to attend, it is recommended as it has been proven to help the children settle for the first assessment.
+While it is not essential for candidates to attend, it is recommended.

 All 3 assessments begin at 10 a.m. and last for 1 hour (with the exception of extra time candidates).
 AQE recommends that candidates attend ALL 3 assessments, however as the final age-standardised score is achieved through ‘best 2 out of 3’, it is only compulsory to attend 2 assessments.
 This allows for an ‘off day’ or illness etc.